Self-testing multipartite entangled states through projections onto two systems: Results

 \subsection{All multipartite entangled qudit Schmidt states}

 While in the bipartite setting all states admit a Schmidt decomposition, in the general multipartite setting this is not the case.
 We refer to those multipartite states that admit a Schmidt decomposition as Schmidt states.
-These, up to a local unitary, can be written in the form
+By a Schmidt state we consider a multipartite state $\ket{\Psi}$ acting on $\mathbb{C}^{d_1}\otimes\mathbb{C}^{d_2} \cdots \otimes\mathbb{C}^{d_N}$ that by local unitary transformations can be brought to the following form